kdliaokueida/Deep_Reinforcement_Learning/p3_collab-compet/README.md

 ### Introduction

+This is the third coding project in Deep Reinforcement Learning Nanodgree Program on Udacity.
 For this project, you will work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.

 ![Trained Agent][image1]